mosip/commons/README.md

 docker ps
 ```

-Access the services at `http://localhost:<port>` using the port mappings listed abov
+Access the services at `http://localhost:<port>` using the port mappings listed above.

 ---